praveek/launch.en/help/extension-reference/web/adobe-analytics-extension/adobe-analytics-release-notes.md

 #### **Features**

 * AppMeasurement has been updated to version 2.6
-* The initialized Analytics tracker is now exposed through a shared module in the Launch extension so other extensions can include code to interact with it.
+* The initialized Analytics tracker is now exposed through a shared module in the Adobe Experience Platform Launch extension so other extensions can include code to interact with it.

 #### **Bug fixes**